bkellerm/CAMOVE/README.md

 # CAMOVE
-CAMOVE are two JavaScript frameworks that help you to recognize user context and act on it.
+CAMOVE are two Javascript frameworks that help you to recognize user context and act on it.
 The walking.js framework detects if you are walking or not and hand.js helps you detect what hand is touching the screen and in which segment (top, middle, bottom) the touches occure.

 # Support
-Currently, both CAMOVE frameworks are only tested on a chrome 63 browser on a OnePlus 5t.
+Currently, both CAMOVE frameworks are only tested on a chrome 64 browser on a OnePlus 5t.

 # Installation
-The framework is dependant on jQuery, therefore first include jQuery and than one or both of the CAMOVE frameworks.
+The framework is dependant on jQuery, therefore first include jQuery and than one and/or both of the CAMOVE frameworks.
 ```javascript
 <script src="https://ajax.googleapis.com/ajax/libs/jquery/3.2.1/jquery.min.js"></script>
 <script src="path/to/hand.js" type="text/javascript"></script>